withcaldera/system26/README.md

 # `System26`

 System26 is a native utility designed to monitor and showcase Apple's on-device Foundation Models.
-It provides real-time performance metrics for **Language Models**, **Image Generation**, and **Visual Intelligence** across the Apple ecosystem.
+It provides real-time performance metrics for **Language Models**, **Image Generation**, and **Computer Vision** across the Apple ecosystem.

 <p align="right">
     <a href="https://example.com" style="text-decoration: none;">